https123456789/cpp-math/docs/docs/pow.md

 ---
 # Pow - The Power Function

+Stable
+{: .label .label-green}

 Calculates the power of the given base to the given exponent.

 ## Parameters

 - ### base

+ Base value that the exponent is to be applied to.

- Supported Types:
+ Supported types:
   - `int`
   - `double`

 - ### exponent

+ Exponent that is to be applied to the base.

- Supported Types:
+ Supported types:
   - `int`

 ## Return Value

-Supported Types:
+Supported types:

 - `int`